guihecheng/ceph/doc/dev/osd_internals/erasure_coding/ecbackend.rst

 processing a write operation and an important invariant which isn't enforced by ReplicatedPG at a higher level which need to be managed by ECBackend.
-The important invariant is that we can't have inplace and rollforward operations running at the same time on the same object.
-For simplicity, we simply enforce that any operation which contains an inplace operation must wait until all in-progress rollforward operations complete and visa versa.
+The important invariant is that we can't have uncacheable and rmw operations running at the same time on the same object.
+For simplicity, we simply enforce that any operation which contains an rmw operation must wait until all in-progress uncacheable operations complete.
-There are a few reasons:

-  1. In place operations won't in general commute with rolling forward a rollforward operation.
-  2. Pipelining a rollforward operation after an inplace operation would require that the inplace operation be represented in the cache which is really annoying for some operations (clone, rename) and inefficient.

 There are improvements to be made here in the future.